 Diodes are semiconductor devices commonly used for many purposes.
-In general, you can imagine diode to be a valve that passes current to one direction and stops it to flow back.
-The first thing that comes in mind – this might be a good choice for reverse voltage protection, but.
+In general, you can imagine a diode to be a valve that passes current in one direction and stops it from flowing back.
+The first thing that comes to mind – this might be a good choice for reverse voltage protection.
 In reality, things are a bit different.
 First of all, diodes aren’t perfect devices.
-They have a so-called forward voltage drop which is about 0.7V for standard diodes.
-So if insert diode into the power supply, say 5V the after protection you will get 4.3V where part of voltage is lost in the diode.
-If you want to go this way – better choose Schottky diode instead which has a smaller forward voltage drop.
+They have a so-called forward voltage drop, which is about 0.7V for standard diodes.
+If inserted diode into the power supply, say 5V, the after protection you will get 4.3V where part of voltage is lost in the diode.
+If you want to go this way, choose the Schottky diode instead, which has a smaller forward voltage drop.
 A forward voltage drop occurs when the diode is forward biased what means current flow from anode to the cathode.